-Imagine cruising in a Zodiac through crackling sea ice like shattered glass, witnessing penguins building their nests, or navigating through a maze of icebergs, each one uniquely shaped by its journey through the sea.
+Imagine cruising in a Zodiac through crackling sea ice, witnessing penguins building their nests; navigating through a maze of icebergs, each one uniquely shaped by its journey through the sea.
 You’ll enjoy iconic Antarctic highlights, exhilarating adventures and be rewarded with memories to last a lifetime.

 Selected Departure Dates from Ushuaia, Argentina, through February 2021

 Antarctica has been inspiring explorers for centuries.
 This expedition offers you the chance to discover why, with an unforgettable journey through the spectacular wilderness of the South Shetland Islands and Antarctic Peninsula.
 You’ll encounter a world where nature creates the rules, her unpredictable temperament making each trip unique, exciting and personal.

 Starting at: $6,695

 Nov 3-13 aboard the World Explorer, starting at $8,495

 Nov 5-15 aboard the Ocean Endeavour, starting at $6,695

 Nov 12-22 aboard the Ocean Adventurer, starting at $7,895